fhemberger/prometheus-formatter/README.md

 Browser extension which makes plain Prometheus/OpenMetrics output easier to read.

 This extension is a simple syntax highlighter for Prometheus and OpenMetrics formats.
-For the highlighting to work, metric endpoints **must** use either HTTP Content-Type [`application/openmetrics-text`](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#overall-structure) or [text/plain](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
+For the highlighting to work, metric endpoints **must** use either HTTP Content-Type [`application/openmetrics-text`](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#overall-structure) or [`text/plain`](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format).
 For plain-text metrics, parsing is limited by default on URL paths matching '/metrics', '/federate', '/probe', '/prometheus' and '/actuator/prometheus'.
-By clicking on the extension's icon, you can define your own paths (Regular Expressions are suppported), which will override the default list.
+By clicking on the extension's icon, you can define your own paths (Regular Expressions are supported), which will override the default list.

 ###### Before:
 ![](_images/before.png)